 Must be a practicum student through Pacific University PsyD program or Portland State University MSW program.
 Experience with DSM-IV criteria and clinical assessment along with child development is essential.
 Attention to detail is a must and previous lab experience is desired.
 Knowledge of computer application software (Systat, SPSS, Excel, Eprime) is preferred.
 Ability to work weeknights is required; 10-20 hours/week, typically 4-5 hour shifts.
 In addition, must be available to attend mandatory lab meetings held on the 1st and 3rd Thursdays of each month from 2:00 to 3:00 pm.

-Student Tester Intern/Volunteer – Undergraduate and Post-Bac Level (currently full)
+Student Tester Intern/Volunteer – Undergraduate and Post-Bac Level (positions available)